-Brandtjen & Kluge, Inc. is a US manufacturer of reliable, high-quality print finishing equipment.
-The Kluge line of equipment includes platen and vertical style foil stamping, embossing and diecutting presses, multi-function and high-speed straight-line folding and gluing equipment, cutting systems and the TXR Series automatic blank separator.
+Brandtjen & Kluge, LLC is a US manufacturer of reliable, high-quality print finishing equipment.
+The Kluge line of equipment includes platen and vertical style foil stamping, embossing and diecutting presses, multi-function and high-speed straight-line folding and gluing equipment, UV coaters, laser processing and converting, and the TXR Series automatic blank separator.
 All Kluge equipment comes with approved OSHA and ANSI guarding, installation, training and full warranty.

 A History of Innovation

-While most will recognize the leadership role of Brandtjen & Kluge Inc. in today’s graphic arts finishing industry, the historical roots of the company has fostered many significant developments in the printing industry itself.
+While most will recognize the leadership role of Brandtjen & Kluge, LLC in today’s graphic arts finishing industry, the historical roots of the company has fostered many significant developments in the printing industry itself.

 In 1907, when John Brandtjen convinced two young machinists from Oslo, Norway named Abel and Eneval Kluge to service and install presses for his fledgling printing equipment firm, it is unlikely they could have anticipated the contribution they would make to the printing industry.
 In fact, it was nearly twelve years later that John Brandtjen’s son, Henry (Sr.), who would often visit his father’s office, would chance upon an innovation that would set a new company in motion.
 During one such visit, the Kluge brothers had just returned from a press installation in South Dakota.
 Abel complained that the sticky gum used to feed paper into current presses was in need of constant replacement due to paper lint.
 The problem was so persistent, Abel said that an operator could feed the paper faster by hand, and he proceeded to demonstrate.